Arnabdas11/EnglishToHindiArticleConverter/README.md

 ## Preprocessing

-First, the news article is scanned and then cropped Next, adaptive thresholding has been used for the ease of reading the text.
+First, the news article has been scanned and then cropped properly.
+Next, adaptive thresholding has been used for the ease of reading the text.
 For the extraction of text from the Image, Tesseract-OCR has been used.